 I am curious about embodiment’s ongoing relationships with the world’s perpetuated structures and systems.
-I ask how these how these systems can be changed—shifted, softened, stretched, and imploded—by moving bodies and co-authored dialogues.
+I ask how these how these systems can be changed—shifted, softened, stretched, and imploded—by moving bodies and co-authored dialogues in relation to place.

 The (anti) work begins in tight spaces of structure and of questions that are rigorous.
 I am not interested in predetermined phrasing or architecture of what can be called choreographic creations.
-Rather, I engage myself and collaborators in improvisational navigations of each 'tight space' we are a part of and/or occupy.
+Rather, I engage myself and collaborators in improvisational navigations of each 'tight space' (site-specific) we are a part of and/or occupy.
 With the voices of our bodies as our guides, we fill a structure until it overflows (or, we suck the air out until it becomes a vacuum of free-floating potential).

 My processes unfold with emphasis on multi-faceted reflection.
 In research, creation, and process, bodies move, speak, and write.
 Spoken text becomes a vital component to works.
 Through movement and speech, body narratives in relation to our questions are re-written, abstracted, and deeply honed in Crip time, non-normative time.
 In an attentiveness to spontaneous-making and reflective practice, linearity is confused and coherence is fostered in a collaborative community without pre-determined trajectories.